web-platform-dx/baseline-browser-mapping/README.md

 });
 ```

-Downstream browsers include the same properties as core browsers, as well as the engine they use and which version of that engine they implement, for example:
+Downstream browsers include the same properties as core browsers, as well as the `engine`they use and `engine_version`, for example:

 ```javascript
 [